Ryan Nugent-Hopkins: Breakout seasons, finding playoff success (2019–present)

 Nugent-Hopkins began the 2024–25 season with one assist in his first two games.
 His sole assist, which he scored on October 12, 2024, against the Chicago Blackhawks, was also his 700th NHL point.
 He struggled offensively through the first half of the season, and was limited to six goals and 12 assists through 33 games.
 However, after McDavid and Draisaitl suffered injuries, his offensive output greatly increased.
 He scored his fourth NHL hat trick on March 22, 2025, against the Seattle Kraken, while also centering the Oilers top line between Vasily Podkolzin and Viktor Arvidsson.
 Through his first five games as a centreman, Nugent-Hopkins recorded nine points.
+The Oilers ended the 2024-25 season losing to the Florida Panthers in the Stanley Cup Final for a second consecutive year.

+Nugent-Hopkins played his 1,000th NHL game on January 18, 2026, becoming the 417th overall player to reach the mark, as well as the first player to play 1,000 games exclusively as a member of the Edmonton Oilers.
+During that evening's game against the St. Louis Blues, he scored the opening goal of an eventual 6–0 win, becoming the 10th player in league history to score in their debut and 1,000th game.

+On April 10, 2026, it was announced that Nugent-Hopkins was the Oilers nominee for the King Clancy Memorial Trophy for the second time in his career, awarded to the player who best exemplifies leadership qualities on and off the ice and has made a noteworthy humanitarian contribution in his community.

+The Oilers would end up losing to the Anaheim Ducks in the first round of the 2026 playoffs, 4-2.